Jessica Wilbanks is the author of WHEN I SPOKE IN TONGUES (Beacon Press, 2018).

 Her essays, which draw heavily on research and reporting, have received a Pushcart Prize, the Wabash Nonfiction Prize from Sycamore Review, the VanderMey Nonfiction Prize from Ruminate magazine, Ninth Letter’s annual creative nonfiction award, and Notable Mentions from Best American Essays and Best American Nonrequired Reading.
-She was recently named a finalist for the prestigious PEN Center USA Literary Award in Journalism.
+She was recently named a finalist for the prestigious PEN Literary Award in Journalism.

 As an active member of the Houston literary community, Jessica has taught writing workshops at Inprint, Writespace, and Boldface, the University of Houston’s annual undergraduate writing conference, and was recently featured in Houston Press‘s “100 Creatives” series.
 She has presented on various topics at conferences hosted by the Association of Writers & Writing Programs, the American Academy of Religion, and NonfictioNOW.
 Jessica is grateful to have received fellowship support from the Virginia Center for the Creative Arts, Inprint, the Houston Arts Alliance, the West Africa Research Association, and The Nation magazine.

 Jessica received her MFA in creative nonfiction from the University of Houston, where she served as nonfiction editor for Gulf Coast.
 She lives and writes in Houston, Texas.